TharunKumarReddyPolu/Tweety-Virtual-Voice-Assistant/README.md

 ```
 where `SpeechRecognition` refers to `package_name` and `3.8.1` refers to `previous version`/`specific version`

-> `Tweety Package Manager`📦🛡 (A Util which simplifies the package installations 🤯) development is completed 🧑‍💻.
-It is available with file name `tweety_pkg_manager.py`🙂💯.
-Do give a try by running the file using Powershell/ Command Prompt😉

 ### 7. Create a new branch 🌱
 Whenever you are going to submit a contribution.
 Please create a separate branch using the below command and keep your `master` branch clean (i.e. synced with the remote branch)
 #### Method 1: